AwwdStudio/AwwdStudio/README.md

 # 🌟 From Frustration to Innovation

 ## The Story Behind These Projects
-Hi, I'm Adam Wright - a traffic marshall by day and a problem-solving developer by night.
+Hi, I'm Adam - a traffic marshall by day and a problem-solving developer by night.
 While my day job keeps construction sites safe, my true passion lies in using technology to address the frustrations and disconnects I see in our modern society.

 ## Why These Projects Exist